How is the real estate market doing in Prairie Grove, IL?

 Are home values in Prairie Grove, IL going up or down and by how much?

-On average, sold home prices in Prairie Grove, IL have depreciated (fallen) -100% when comparing November 2022 to November 2021 (year over year).
-On average, sold home prices in Prairie Grove, IL have depreciated (fallen) -100% when comparing November 2022 to October 2022 (month over month).
+On average, sold home prices in Prairie Grove, IL have depreciated (fallen) -100% when comparing August 2023 to August 2022 (year over year).
+On average, sold home prices in Prairie Grove, IL have depreciated (fallen) -100% when comparing August 2023 to July 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Prairie Grove, IL